Available with Spatial Analyst license.

 - The Weighted Sum tool allows floating-point and integer values, whereas the Weighted Overlay tool only accepts integer rasters as inputs.

 Generally, the values of continuous rasters are grouped into categories.
 For example, the various slope values can be grouped into flat, moderate, steep, and very steep.
-Each slope value can be assigned to one of these categories, and the category can be assigned a reclass value identifying the preference for the class relative to a criterion in the overlay analysis.
+Each slope value can be assigned to one of these categories and the category assigned a reclass value identifying the preference for the class relative to a criterion in the overlay analysis.
 The Reclassify tool allows such rasters to be reclassified.

 The Weighted Overlay tool is used most commonly for suitability modeling and should be used to ensure correct methodologies are followed.
 The Weighted Sum tool is useful when you want to maintain the model resolution or when floating-point output or decimal weights are required.